 Mining and Processing

-Trial mining and processing, carried out since 2017, has demonstrated the deposit’s amenability to simple open pit mining and low-cost gravity separation from ore sourced from high-grade stockwork vein systems across the licence area.
+Trial mining and processing, carried out by Rainbow since 2017, has demonstrated the deposit’s amenability to simple open pit mining and low-cost gravity separation from ore sourced from high-grade stockwork vein systems across the licence area.

-Various mining methods were trialled as the team seeks to evaluate the optimal mining method for a commercial-scale mine.
+Various mining methods were trialled as the team sought to evaluate the optimal mining method for a commercial-scale mine.
 The mineralised veins at Gakara have a high in-situ resource grade but are narrow and non-uniform in nature.
 Selective mechanical mining of ore delivers a grade of approximates 10% rare earth oxides, amongst the highest rare earth run of mine grades in the world, suitable for upgrade in our pilot processing plant.

 No reagents are used to produce Rainbow’s concentrate, delivering both a low environmental impact and a low processing cost, compared to more complex rare earth processing requirements.